 - The game ends when person 2 or 3 gives a clue for the word CAMPFIRE.
 Player 1 then responds with “Yes, it is CAMPFIRE!”

 Campfire drinking games

 For those who enjoy a beer (or three) with friends to finish off a day at camp, campfire drinking games are guaranteed to get the party started.
 There are a ton of great drinking games out there, but they’re not all suitable for playing next to a highly dangerously burning mass.
-If things start to get too rowdy then take the games elsewhere, or just go to bed!
+It’s always worth remembering that if things start to get too rowdy when playing drinking games around the fire, then take the games elsewhere, or just go to bed!